 The Paris à la Nage swimming race in the Seine was to take place on Sunday September 2nd.

-Read about river swimming at the Paris Olympics 1900.
+Read about the Leicester swimmer who won Gold at the Paris Olympics 1900.

 Some 5,000 wild swimmers were disappointed when the swim in the Seine was canceled amid fears about the water quality and police concerns about the disruption of boat traffic.
 Despite this wild swimmers from the West Country took to the Trocadero Fountains for an “impromptu water ballet” to the amusement of hundreds of spectators.
 More…

 Discover the history of British Swimming and why wild swimmers in the UK were Hung Out to Dry.